What is the Difference Between Offensive and Defensive Security

 • Empire: A post-exploitation agent with secure communications.

-What is the Definition of Defensive Cyber Security
+The Definition of Defensive Security

 How We Defend (Defensively) Today

-• Firewalls: Block known threats
+• Firewalls: Block known threats.

-• Anti-virus Software: Detect malicious code
+• Anti-virus Software: Detect malicious code.

-• Endpoint Detection & Response (EDR): Monitor and respond to potential threats on individual devices, or endpoints, within a network
+• Endpoint Detection & Response (EDR): Monitor and respond to potential threats on individual devices or endpoints within a network.

-• Managed Detection & Response (MDR): Outsourced threat detection, incident response, and continuous monitoring
+• Managed Detection & Response (MDR): Outsourced threat detection, incident response, and continuous monitoring.

 • SOAR Platforms: Automate responses to ongoing attacks.